JonSnowbd/ZT/readme.md

 ```

 For a more indepth example [see the example file that shows opengl rendering mixed with imgui and more](example/src/main.zig)

-Note that anything related to zt.App directly is self contained, and if you so wish you can use all the abstractions without
-using the app interface for window management, if you just want the packages.

 ## Gotcha: